 Local Life: Cambodia Documentary

-Everyday Explorer is embarking on a journey with The Explorer Club’s Next Generation of Explorers Network (NGEN) to understand how tourism is changing global cultures and locals’ daily lives.
+In January 2019 I paddled 150KM down the Mekong River with The Explorer Club’s Next Generation of Explorers Network (NGEN) to understand how tourism is changing global culture and locals’ daily lives.

 More than $8.2 trillion (USD) was spent in and around tourism globally (2016).